 Segment Gross Margin During the six months ended March 31, 2021, the Offshore Gulf of Mexico segment gross margin was \$12.2 million compared to a gross margin of \$10.6 million for the six months ended March 31, 2020.
 This increase was driven by the absence of \$3.7 million of bad debt expense that was incurred during the six months ending March 31, 2020 and due to a rig that was mobilizing to the customer platform and generating losses during the six months ended March 31, 2021 compared to the six months ended March 31, 2020.
-We recorded a 16.1 percent decrease in operating revenue during the six months ended March 31, 2021 compared to the six months ended March 31, 2020.
 The decline in operating revenue is primarily due to lower activity levels partially offset by the mix of rigs working as compared to being on standby or mobilization rates.
 Direct operating expenses decreased to \$49.3 million during the six months ended March 31, 2020 and was primarily driven by the factors described above.